joshuamcgregoraero/joshuamcgregoraero.github.io/_current_projects/space-dark-ride.md

 I want to incorporate an inversion in some way, but figuring out a comfortable way to do so has so far proven difficult.
 Until next update,
 Joshua

+## 06/11/2026 Update #2
+Hello.
+I forgot about the soundtrack.
+I had forgotten the soundtrack.
+My initial thought is for there to be a very string-focused orchestra, or even soloists, that "narrates" the first part of the ride.
+The idea of an orchestral soundtrack fits the ride's gravity, space, and science-y focus.
+After the drop it allows us to expand to horns and higher tensioned string sections.
+Every modern ride has a killer soundtrack and on-board audio.
+I think this ride should be no different.
+I think I'll make it in FL Studio and put it over the final ride demo.